Are You Coaching, or Just Inspecting?

 In fact, done well, effective sales coaching will save time by replacing many of the counterproductive activities you’ve likely taken on.

-Here our top 3 tips for effective coaching:
+Here are our top 3 tips for effective coaching:

 1. Use motivation other than money.